What You'll Find On This Page

 Website | Cost: 15 HRK | Open: Tuesday-Sunday 10am-6pm

-Enjoy a Little Wellness
+Enjoy A Little Wellness

 Swoon Over The Sunsets

-Jump on Two Wheels
+Jump On Two Wheels

 Day Trips From Rovinj

-- Catching the ferry to Venice
+- Catch the ferry to Venice

 These are just a few of the fun things you can do in this beautiful Croatian town.
 There are loads of other sights and fun things to do in Rovinj, so just make sure that when you visit this beautiful town, you make the most of your stay.

-Best Beaches in Rovinj Croatia
+Best Beaches In Rovinj Croatia

-Best Restaurants in Rovinj Croatia
+Best Restaurants In Rovinj Croatia

 Restaurant Dream serves delectable dishes and excellent Croatian wines.
-Located in Old Town, this restaurant offers a mid-range priced menu of local dishes.
+Located in the Old Town, this restaurant offers a mid-range priced menu of local dishes.
 They serve a wide variety of Mediterranean and Italian, as well as contemporary foods.
 There is no mistaking that the food is delicious.
 To top off the experience, the staff are very friendly and will love to chat with you.
-From appetizers to dessert, no one leaves Restaurant Dream dissatisfied.
+From appetizers to desserts, no one leaves Restaurant Dream dissatisfied.

-Key Festivals in Rovinj Croatia
+Key Festivals In Rovinj Croatia

 Grisia Art Show